adityaphasu/AdityaPhasu/README.md

 ![Pixelated Banner](https://github.com/adityaphasu/AdityaPhasu/blob/main/images/banner.png)

-<p align="center">I'm a 2nd-year engineering student and novice at web development.I'm still getting the hang of it, but I'm excited to learn and keep growing my skills so that I can build projects that will showcase my abilities!✨
+<p align="center">I'm a 2nd-year engineering student and novice at web development.
+I'm still getting the hang of it, but I'm excited to learn and keep growing my skills so that I can build projects showcasing my abilities!✨
 </p>

 #